-"Act" means the Road Traffic Management Corporation Act, 1999, (Act 20 of 1999);

-"Appointment date" means the date of appointment of an employee by a traffic law enforcement authority;

-"Chief of Traffic" means the person appointed by the Corporation as the chief of traffic.

-"Corporation" means the Road Traffic Management Corporation established by the RTMC Act, (Act N0.
-20 of 1999)

-"Head of Traffic" means the person appointed by a Traffic Law Enforcement Authority, and Head of Traffic has a similar meaning.

-"Civilian" means an employee who is not appointed as a traffic officer or peace officer in terms of any Act, whether part- or full-time;

-"Discretion" means power of free decision, or latitude of choice within certain legal bounds;

-"Enforcement action" means a road traffic law enforcement action against any person alleged to have violated any road traffic legislation;

-"Evidence custodian" means an employee designated by a traffic law enforcement authority to administer the evidence found and recovered, including the evidence storage facilities, and to monitor and provide functional supervision over the evidence program;

-"Joint operations" means a written request for assistance for law enforcement services;

-"Lawful instruction" means any direction, guidance, assistance or command that is not unlawful, given by a senior officer to a subordinate, whether given verbally or in writing;

-"Operational plan" means a plan developed and implemented by a traffic law enforcement authority in support of tactical plans by first line supervisors and operational staff and focuses mainly on specific output and activities over a short period of time, usually less than one month.

-"Pacing" means the positioning of a law enforcement vehicle at a stable, fixed distance behind a speeding vehicle at a constant speed to monitor its speed and the driver's conduct;
+- "Act" means the Road Traffic Management Corporation Act, 1999, (Act 20 of 1999); - "Appointment date" means the date of appointment of an employee by a traffic law enforcement authority; - "Chief of Traffic" means the person appointed by the Corporation as the chief of traffic. - "Head of Traffic" means the person appointed by a Provincial Traffic Authority or Local Traffic Authority, and Head of Traffic has a similar meaning. - "Civilian" means an employee who is not appointed as a traffic officer or peace officer in terms of any Act, whether part- or full-time; - "Discretion" means power of free decision, or latitude of choice within certain legal bounds; - "Enforcement action" means a road traffic law enforcement action against any person alleged to have violated any road traffic legislation; - "Evidence custodian" means an employee designated by a traffic law enforcement authority to administer the evidence found and recovered, including the evidence storage facilities, and to monitor and provide functional supervision over the evidence program; - "Joint operations" means a written request for assistance for law enforcement services; - "Lawful instruction" means any direction, guidance, assistance or command that is not unlawful, given by a senior officer to a subordinate, whether given verbally or in writing; - "NRCS" means the National Road Accident Statistics; - "Operational plan" means a plan developed and implemented by a traffic law enforcement authority in support of tactical plans by first line supervisors and operational staff and focuses mainly on specific output and activities over a short period of time, usually less than one month. - "Pacing" means the positioning of a law enforcement vehicle at a stable, fixed distance behind a speeding vehicle at a constant speed to monitor its speed and the driver's conduct;